 In recent years, the focus on sustainability has increased dramatically.
 From electric cars to sustainable power, the innovations are endless.
 With so many changes happening in the industry, it can be hard to stay on top of the most relevant innovations.

-If you work in the sustainability field, plan to move forward with eco-friendly investments, or want to stay in the know, sustainability podcasts are a great way to stay informed.
+If you work in the sustainability field, plan to move forward with eco-friendly investments, or want to stay informed, sustainability podcasts are a great way to stay informed.

-In order to make things easier, we have put together a list of the best sustainability podcasts that you should have on your playlist today.
-Our list covers podcasts that promote sustainability that is insightful for regular people and podcasts to improve your professional knowledge base on environmental sustainability.
+In order to make things easier, we have compiled a list of the best sustainability podcasts you should have on your playlist today.
+Our list covers podcasts that promote sustainability that are insightful for regular people and podcasts to improve your professional knowledge base on environmental sustainability.

-With many people working from home or looking to get their start in the field, this is an easy way to nature professional development passively while listening to sustainability podcasts.
+With many people working from home or looking to get their start in the field, this is an easy way to nurture professional development passively while listening to sustainability podcasts.